Cacti/documentation/Graph-Templates.md

 # Graph Templates

-**Graph Templates** are Cacti objects that allows you to define how RRDTool is to render a Cacti **Graph**.
-Most RRDTool options are supported including CDEF's and VDEF's, Left and Right Axis, Ticks and Dashes, multiple Auto Scaling, Grid, and Legend Options.
+**Graph Templates** are Cacti objects that allows you to define how RRDtool is to render a Cacti **Graph**.
+Most RRDtool options are supported including CDEF's and VDEF's, Left and Right Axis, Ticks and Dashes, multiple Auto Scaling, Grid, and Legend Options.